-Canaccord's Private Client Services (PCS) business segment has Investment Advisors located in offices across Canada.
-Compensation for the senior officers of the PCS segment is benchmarked against average compensation paid to senior officers of comparable financial institutions who hold similar positions and is designed to both recruit and retain the most talented individuals in the marketplace.
+Canaccord Wealth Management (CWM), Canaccord's private client services division, has Investment Advisors located in offices across Canada.
+Compensation for the senior officers of the CWM division is benchmarked against average compensation paid to senior officers of comparable financial institutions who hold similar positions and is designed to both recruit and retain the most talented individuals in the marketplace.

-Individual bonuses of senior officers of PCS are based on the results of the business unit which the senior officer oversees and the contribution of the senior officer to the profitability of that business unit.
+Individual bonuses of senior officers of the CWM division are based on the results of the business unit which the senior officer oversees and the contribution of the senior officer to the profitability of that business unit.

-Top PCS producers may be granted loans for the purchase of common shares of the Company in the open market, which are forgiven over a three-year period so long as the producer continues to be employed by Canaccord (the PCS Stock Compensation Plan).
+Top CWM producers may be granted loans for the purchase of common shares of the Company in the open market, which are forgiven over a three-year period so long as the producer continues to be employed by Canaccord (the CWM Bonus Compensation Plan).